 The “account active” status should have now changed from "yes" to “no”.

 If you are still getting the install error

-If the issue remains installing your Roxio software under the built-in Administrator account, there might be a more serious underlying issue causing this.
-It would be best to get in touch with the Roxio technical support team for a proper analysis.
+If the issue remains installing your Corel software under the built-in Administrator account, there might be a more serious underlying issue causing this.
+It would be best to get in touch with our technical support team for a proper analysis.